konotori/LifeRaz/README.md

-# LifeRaz
+# Description

-LifeRaz is the Scaning and Exploiting Vulnerable Tool for website using Liferay Portal code by Python 3
+LifeRaz is the Scaning and Exploiting Vulnerable Tool for website using Liferay Portal code by Python 3.
+With Java Deserialization vulnerable, this tool use [ysoserial](https://github.com/frohoff/ysoserial) to generate payload

 |Tested on|.
 |---|---